SorenMV/rob1b217/README.md

 ### go_to_point:

-This is the code we will use.
+This node subscribes to the `joystick_control` and reacts to the diffrent user-inputs and fires the nessecary functions.

 ### joystick_control:

-This node will listen for user-input and determine if it is manual steering, go-to command, save location or emergency stop and fire the nessecary functions.
+This node will listen for user-input and determine if it is manual steering, go-to command, save location or emergency stop and publishes them to `go_to_point`.

 ## Installing the code
 This guide assumes you are using Ubuntu and have ros-kinetic and catkin packages installed.